MarioWork/web-server/README.md

 # Web Server
 This project consists of a console application that is a Web Server.
-This web server acepts requests and sends responses, it allows to be requested images and files.
+This web server accepts requests and sends responses, it allows to be requested images and files.

 ## Setup